-The purpose of the State's change to the new graduation plan is to provide students greater flexibility and choice in the selection of courses that will best prepare them for their individual postsecondary goals.
+Every student in a Texas public school who entered grade 9 in the 2014-15 school year and thereafter will graduate under the Foundation High School Program (FHSP).
+The purpose of the FHSP plan is to provide students greater flexibility and choice in the selection of courses that will best prepare them for their individual postsecondary goals.
 Employers and leaders in the Texas workforce have encouraged career-oriented training and certification at the high school level to help meet their growing demands.